SMK Hillcrest: Administration

-Former Principals
+Former principals

 The school has been headed by female principal since its establishment.

 Co-Curricular

 Annual Sports Day

 The school's first sports day was held on 12 February 1993 and was launched by Yang Berhormat Encik Ahmad Bahari Abdul Rahman, the then-parliamentary member of Gombak SETIA.
 The school's first sport flag was also launched by him.
-There are four sports house which are:
+There are five sports house which are: